PSA: All vaginas are beautiful.

 Mic found fault in the premise: "Determining what the 'best' vagina is ... especially based on appearance, doubles down on the already pervasive judgment of women's bodies by men," argued Nicolas DiDomizio in a story about the concept.
 "Because the world wants us to remember to be self-conscious about everything forever there has now been a winner of the first ever (NSFW) 'World's Most Beautiful Vagina' contest."

 The data from the Vagina Beauty Pageant supports the idea that the "Barbie" has become the standard for beautiful vulvas in our culture.
-According to the survey, there was a slight preference for "Class 1" vulvas, or vulvas with "labia minora [that] don't protrude and are soft."
+According to the Vulva Paper survey, there was a slight preference for "Class 1" vulvas, or vulvas with "labia minora [that] don't protrude and are soft."

 "If I thought it were damaging, or that negative for women, generally, I wouldn't have even participated.
-I believe that I am a person who tries to lead a life according to some basic ethics, so I wouldn't have done it if I honestly thought it was harming women generally," she said.
+I believe that I am a person who tries to lead a life according to some basic ethics, so I wouldn't have done it if I honestly thought it was harming women generally," she says.
 "I honestly think it's harmless ... if there's something out there creating standards for vagina beauty, it's mostly porn, where you get a lot of women undergoing labiaplasty.
 That's absolutely more harming.

 "Objectification itself is not the problem.
 It's something that happens naturally to all of us, I think, both men and women."

 She is excited, however, about the $5,000 grand prize, and she's eager to fly to Berlin to have her vagina 3D-scanned for Sloan's sex toy.
-"I think it's technically interesting," she said of the 3D-scanning process.
+"I think it's technically interesting," she says of the 3D-scanning process.
 "I've always been curious about new technologies and design, which is my field."

 For privacy reasons, Nell's real name has not been disclosed.